-For these purposes resident in [CD]Guernsey means the following:
+For these purposes resident in Guernsey means the following:

-- For a company, if it is incorporated or otherwise resident in Guernsey under Guernsey Income Tax Law or a published Statement of Practice. - For a company not resident in [CD],Guernsey, where it carries on a business of a Financial Institution through a permanent establishment in [CD].Guernsey. - For trusts, if any of the trustees are resident in [CD], Guernsey, even if there are no [CD]Guernsey resident settlors, beneficiaries or protectors. - For partnerships, if the business of the partnership is managed and controlled in [CD].Guernsey.
+- For a company, if it is incorporated or otherwise resident in Guernsey under Guernsey Income Tax Law or a published Statement of Practice. - For a company not resident in Guernsey, where it carries on a business of a Financial Institution through a permanent establishment in Guernsey. - For trusts, if any of the trustees are resident in Guernsey, even if there are no Guernsey resident settlors, beneficiaries or protectors. - For partnerships, if the business of the partnership is managed and controlled in Guernsey.

-An Entity that is not otherwise resident in Guernsey for the purposes of the Agreements and has one or more Guernsey regulated service providers (i.e. Guernsey Financial Services Commission ("GFSC") licensed), which provide regulated services to the Entity, (e.g. Corporate Service Provider/Trust Service Provider/GFSC-licensed manager, custodian or adviser) can be treated as being resident in Guernsey for the purposes of the Agreements.
+An Entity that is not otherwise resident in Guernsey for the purposes of the Agreements and has one or more Guernsey regulated service providers (i.e. Guernsey Financial Services Commission ("GFSC") licensed), which provide regulated services to the Entity, (e.g. Corporate Service Provider/Trust Service Provider/GFSC-licensed manager, custodian or adviser) may be Reported on by the Guernsey regulated service provider.